 - 1) Employees shall be provided with copies of any derogatory written material before it is placed in the employee's personnel file.
-The employee shall have an opportunity to respond, within thirty (30) days, in writing to such derogatory material and have his/her written response attached thereto. - 2) Material in personnel files of employees which may serve as a basis for affecting the status of their employment are to be made available for the inspection of the employee involved. - An employee, upon reasonable notice to his/her supervisor, shall have the right without loss of pay to examine and/or obtain copies of any material from his/her personnel file with the exception of material that includes ratings, reports, or records which were obtained prior to the employment of the employee involved.
+The employee shall have an opportunity to respond, within thirty (30) days, in writing to such derogatory material and have their written response attached thereto. - 2) Material in personnel files of employees which may serve as a basis for affecting the status of their employment are to be made available for the inspection of the employee involved. - 3) An employee, upon reasonable notice to his/her supervisor, shall have the right without loss of pay to examine and/or obtain copies of any material from their personnel file with the exception of material that includes ratings, reports, or records which were obtained prior to the employment of the employee involved.
 The employee's personnel file shall be available for examination by the Union Field Representative as authorized by the employee.
 Employees covered by this Agreement wishing to review their personnel file shall call the Personnel Office in advance and schedule an appointment to inspect their personnel files.
-This right will be exercised reasonably. - 4) All personnel files shall be kept confidential. - 5) Formal letters of reprimand and/or formal counseling memoranda may, by mutual agreement between the City and the Union, include a specific date by which the letter or memorandum will be removed from the employee's personnel file provided that no further reprimands, memoranda, or other disciplinary actions have occurred with the employee during the intervening time period. - Employees or their designated representative may request a review of material contained in their personnel files for possible deletion.
-Any deletion of documents from any employee's personnel file requires the mutual agreement of the City and the employee. - 24.9 The Association filed a grievance on August 3, 2017 concerning a shift assignment that it alleged was in violation of section 16.1 of the Parties' 2014-17 Memorandum of Understanding.
-The Parties agree that said grievance shall be deemed withdrawn and closed.
-However, such withdrawal and closure shall have no precedential effect or prejudice to the position of either party with respect to disputes arising in similar circumstances in the future.
+This right will be exercised reasonably. - 4) All personnel files shall be kept confidential. - 5) Formal letters of reprimand and/or formal counseling memoranda may, by mutual agreement between the City and the Union, include a specific date by which the letter or memorandum will be removed from the employee's personnel file provided that no further reprimands, memoranda, or other disciplinary actions have occurred with the employee during the intervening time period.

+Employees or their designated representative may request a review of material contained in their personnel files for possible deletion.
+Any deletion of documents from any employee's personnel file requires the mutual agreement of the City and the employee.